 In Japan also you don’t need a license for your e-bike as it is considered just like a normal cycle, so you just need to choose from safety equipment as per your convenience.
 It is not a compulsion otherwise.

-In Singapore, the minimum age prescribed for e-bike riders is 16 years and more.
+In Singapore, the minimum age prescribed for e-bike riders is 16 years or older.
 Wearing a helmet is compulsory and the speed limit is capped at 25km/h.
 It is illegal to take your e-bike on the footpath in Singapore.
 The maximum power output is 250W.

 The e-bikes are prominently used by kids, teenagers, adults as well as senior citizens, as they cater to the needs of all age groups in various aspects of lives.